Washing machines tend to do quite a lot of noise, but luckily this can be addressed by following a couple steps.

 Soundproof the Washing Machine

 Another quick and easy fix would be to use an anti-vibration mat.
-It is a bit more expensive but it’s even easier to install and it will also absorb the vibrations damn well.
+It is a bit more expensive but it’s even easier to install and it will also absorb the vibrations better, in most cases.

 How to install them?